Hans-Albrecht Lehmann

 Hans-Albrecht Lehmann (6 February 1894–27 November 1976) was a German general during the Second World War.

 Biography

 Lehmann was born on 6 February 1894 in Metz in Lorraine.
-Lehmann served in the First World War with the Imperial German Army.
-After the war, he continued his career in the army, gradually climbing the ranks.
+Lehmann served in the First World War with the Imperial German Army, leaving the service with the rank of Oberleutnant.
+After the war, he entered the Berlin police department in February 1920.
+In October 1935, he enlisted in the Wehrmacht and continued his military career, gradually climbing the ranks.
 Lehmann was appointed commander of the "Nachrichtentruppe I", in Königsberg, on 1 April 1938.
 Lehmann was an Oberstleutnant on the eve of the Second World War.
 As an Oberst in the Sixteenth German Army, Lehmann received the Deutsches Kreuz in silver, on 25 March 1943.
-Thanks to his leadership skills, Lehmann was shortly afterwards promoted Generalmajor, on 1 September 1943.
+Thanks to his leadership skills, Lehmann was shortly afterwards promoted to Generalmajor, on 1 September 1943.

 Lehmann died in 1976, at Garmisch-Partenkirchen, in Bavaria.